MYSORE TOURISM GUIDE:

 Sri Jayachamarajendra Art Gallery: Housed in the Jaganmohan Palace, this gallery has a collection of exquisite paintings dating back to 1875.
 The collection includes paintings by Raja Ravi Varma, the Russian Svetoslav Roerich and the traditional Mysore gold life style of painting.

 St. Philomena’s Church: Built in the Gothic style, is one of the largest churches in the country and has beautiful stained glass windows.
 The original St. Joseph’s church built in 1840 AD was reconstructed and renamed as St. Philomena’s Cathedral in 1933 AD.
 It is an imposing structure of architectural grandeur

 Mysore Zoo: The zoo houses some rare animals bred in captivity, and exotic species of plants.
 The Zoological Gardens has various species of ornamental plants and trees from India and abroad.
 About 85 species of trees and 35 species of ornamental plants are present, which beautifies the landscape of the Zoo and provides the best environment to the captive wild animals.

 Half way towards the temple is the giant monolith Nandi Bull.
-This 4.8 metre high monolith was originally grey in colour but the application of coconut oil by the devotees has turned it black.
-Close to the Chamundi temple is the giant and colourful statue of the demon Mahishasura.
-From the hill summit one can have a panoramic view of the Mysore City.
+This 4.8-meter high monolith was originally grey in color but the application of coconut oil by the devotees has turned it black.
+Close to the Chamundi temple is the giant and colorful statue of the demon Mahishasura.
+From the hill summit, one can have a panoramic view of the Mysore City.